Optimal allocation of Monte Carlo simulations to multiple hypothesis tests: Abstract

 \section{Abstract}

-Multiple testing is often carried out in practice using approximated p-values obtained, for instance, via bootstrap or permutation tests.
-We are interested in allocating a pre-specified total number of samples (that is draws from a bootstrap distribution or permutations) to all hypotheses in order to approximate their p-values in an optimal way, in the sense that the allocation minimizes the total expected number of misclassified hypotheses.
-By a misclassified hypothesis we refer to a decision on single hypotheses which differs from the one obtained if all p-values were known analytically.
-Neither using a constant number of samples per p-value estimate nor more sophisticated approaches available in the literature guarantee the computation of an optimal allocation in the above sense.
-This article derives the optimal allocation of a finite total number of samples to a finite number of hypotheses tested using the Bonferroni correction.
-Simulation studies show that a simple sampling algorithm based on Thompson Sampling asympotically mimics this optimal allocation.
+Multiple hypothesis tests are often carried out in practice using p-value estimates obtained with bootstrap or permutation tests since the analytical p-values underlying all hypotheses are usually unknown.
+This article considers the allocation of a pre-specified total number of Monte Carlo simulations $K \in \N$ (i.e., permutations or draws from a bootstrap distribution) to a given number of $m \in \N$ hypotheses in order to approximate their p-values $p \in [0,1]^m$ in an optimal way, in the sense that the allocation minimises the total expected number of misclassified hypotheses.
+A misclassification occurs if a decision on a single hypothesis, obtained with an approximated p-value, differs from the one obtained if its p-value was known analytically.
+The contribution of this article is threefold: Under the assumption that $p$ is known and $K \in \R$, and using a normal approximation of the Binomial distribution, the optimal real-valued allocation of $K$ simulations to $m$ hypotheses is derived when correcting for multiplicity with the Bonferroni correction, both when computing the p-value estimates with or without a pseudo-count.
+Computational subtleties arising in the former case will be discussed.
+Second, with the help of an algorithm based on simulated annealing, empirical evidence is given that the optimal integer allocation is likely of the same form as the optimal real-valued allocation, and that both seem to coincide asympotically.
+Third, an empirical study on simulated and real data demonstrates that a recently proposed sampling algorithm based on Thompson sampling asympotically mimics the optimal (real-valued) allocation when the p-values are unknown and thus estimated at runtime.